dice-group/embeddings.cc/README.md

 ##  KG entity embedding Service

-This repo has APIs the can be used to access embeddings for all the DBpedia entities.
+This repo has APIs the can be used to access embeddings for KGE entities.
 The embeddings are indexed on Elasticsearch server.
 <br><br>

 ###  List of APIs

 #### 1. Get entity embeddings
-This API takes a list of entities as input and returns the embeddings of the given entities in response.
+This API takes a list of entities and index name as input and returns the embeddings of the given entities in response.
 It returns embeddings of first 10 unique entities and ignores the rest.
 ```
          URL: /get-entity-embedding
       METHOD: GET